Skip to content

 Type Casting

-Learn how SimpleDTO automatically converts data types using built-in and custom casts.
+Learn how SimpleDto automatically converts data types using built-in and custom casts.

 Type casting automatically converts input data to the correct PHP type.
 For example: